It Takes A Village: Help Other People Understand ADHD

 As if juggling ADHD isn’t tough enough, it hurts when other people weigh in with their negative opinions.
 Help family, friends, and educators understand your child’s condition.

-You are sitting on the sidelines of the soccer field watching a melt down from your daughter with attention deficit disorder (ADHD).
+You are sitting on the sidelines of the soccer field watching a melt down from your daughter with attention deficit disorder (ADHD or ADD).
 She stomps off the field, throws her water bottle on the ground, and argues with a teammate — all because she missed a kick.